amyth9/amyth9/README.md

 - 🌱 I’m currently learning **to build scalable AI systems for business.**

-- ☁️ I've a keen interest in generative AI and cloud computing.
+- ☁️ I have a keen interest in generative AI on cloud computing.
 So, I'm currently learning **AWS**

 - 📝 I am active on [LinkedIn](https://www.linkedin.com/in/amitramrakhyani/)